78,000 pounds of infant formula arrives in US

 The flights are intended to provide “some incremental relief in the coming days” as the government works on a more lasting response to the shortage, Brian Deese, director of the White House National Economic Council, said Sunday.

-Deese told CNN’s “State of the Union” that Sunday’s flight brought 15% of the specialty medical grade formula needed in the U.S., and because of various actions by the government, people should see “more formula in stores starting as early as this week.”
+Deese told CNN’s “State of the Union” that Sunday’s flight brought 15% of the specialty medical grade formula needed in the U.S. Because of various actions by the government, people should see “more formula in stores starting as early as this week.”

-The Biden administration has struggled to address the nationwide shortage of formula, particularly hypoallergenic varieties.
+The Biden administration has struggled to address the nationwide formula shortage, particularly hypoallergenic varieties.
 The crisis follows the closure of the nation’s largest domestic manufacturing plant in Michigan in February due to safety issues.

 “We have significantly increased the amount of our formulas available to consumers by ramping up production and accelerating general product availability to retailers and online, as well as through hospitals and home health care for those most vulnerable,” the company said in a release.

-Under “Operation Fly Formula,” the Department of Agriculture and the Department of Health and Human Services are authorized to request Department of Defense support to pick up overseas infant formula that meets U.S. health and safety standards, so it can get to store shelves faster, according to the USDA.
+Under “Operation Fly Formula,” the Department of Agriculture and the Department of Health and Human Services is authorized to request Department of Defense support to pick up overseas infant formula that meets U.S. health and safety standards to get to store shelves faster, according to the USDA.

 Alfamino is primarily available through hospitals and home health care companies that serve patients at home.

-U.S. regulators and the manufacturer, Abbott Nutrition, hope to have its Michigan plant reopened next week, but it will take about two months before product is ready for delivery.
-The Food and Drug Administration this week eased importation requirements for baby formula to try to ease the supply crunch, which has left store shelves void of some brands and some retailers rationing supply for parents nervous about feeding their children.
+U.S. regulators and the manufacturer, Abbott Nutrition, hope to reopen its Michigan plant next week, but it will take about two months before the product is ready for delivery.
+This week, the Food and Drug Administration eased importation requirements for baby formula to reduce the supply crunch, leaving store shelves void of some brands and some retailers rationing supplies for parents nervous about feeding their children.